Jean-Pierre Rampal: Personal life

 Rampal and his harpist wife Françoise, née Bacqueryrisse, were married on 7 June 1947.
 They made their home in Paris, living in the Avenue Mozart.
 They had two children, Isabelle and Jean-Jacques.
 Each year, they holidayed at their house on Corsica, where Jean-Pierre was able to indulge his passion for boating, fishing and photography.
-Well known for his love of good food, he liked to maintain a private rule wherever he went on tour that he would eat "only the cuisine of the country" he was in and he looked forward to his post-concert dinners with relish.
+He was known for his love of food, and he maintained a personal rule wherever he went on tour that he would eat "only the cuisine of the country" he was in, looking forward to his post-concert dinners.
 He developed a particular fondness for Japanese cuisine, and in 1981 wrote an introduction to The Book of Sushi written by a chef and a master sushi teacher.

-Rampal's autobiography Music, My Love appeared in 1989 (published by Random House).
+Rampal's autobiography Music, My Love was published in 1989 by Random House.